Skip to main content

 Special Propagation Cases

-result1 = nullValue?.property // undefined (maintains confidence context)
+let result1 = nullValue?.property // null (maintains confidence context)

 // Confident property access on null